sudopluto/learning-how-to-live/age-20.md

   - tech:
     - technology and courage
     - you and your research
+    - structure and interpretation of the cs curriculum
+    - developing developers
+    - how to do what you want and earn what you're worth as a programmer
   - phil:
-    - is life a game we are playing?
+    - is life a game we are playing? (and other paper like that)
+    - the cook & the chef: elon's secret sauce
 - games
     - Deltarune (chapter 1)
 - comics
     - n/a
 - courses
     - neu
+      -taking:
+        - cs3000: algo
+        - cs3650: systems
+        - eece2160: embedded design, robotics
+        - math3081: prob and stats
+        - cs1210: professional development
+      -completed:
         - cs3500: ood
         - cs3520: cpp
         - cs3800: theory of comp
         - math1342: calc 2 (finally!)
 - concerts
     - whethan
     - 1788-l / ekali
     - k?d
 - clubs
     - archery
-    - korean class
+    - korean class (completed)
+    - hindi class (taking)
     - competitive programming
 - skills
     - gotten moderately good at touch typing, need to work on spelling and speed